- is it wise to quit my job to prepare for the CAT?

 Peaking at the right time is very important because if you are doing nothing but doing CAT prep for 8 or more hours a day, you will peak in about 3 months time and come test-day you will have exhausted yourself.

-I have tried be as extensive as possible in terms of covering all the things that you need to consider before taking a call to quit.
+I have tried to be as extensive as possible in terms of covering all the things that you need to consider before taking a call to quit.
 Even so, I am sure that each one of you might have unique backgrounds and aspirations making it tough for you to take a call.
-Feel free to post your queries regarding quitting in the comments section and I will answer them or drop me a mail at email@example.com.
+Feel free to post your queries regarding quitting in the comments section and I will answer them or drop me a mail at firstname.lastname@example.org.